-Marilyn currently represents Washington’s 10th Congressional District, which covers Pierce County, Thurston County and parts of Mason County.
-Born in Seoul, South Korea, Strickland is the first African-American to represent Washington State at the federal level, and one of the first Korean-American women elected to Congress in its 230-year history.
+Congresswoman Marilyn Strickland represents Washington’s 10th Congressional District, which covers parts of Pierce and Thurston Counties.
+Born in Seoul, she is the first African-American to represent Washington State at the federal level and one of the first Korean-American women elected to Congress in its history.

-Congresswoman Strickland resides in Tacoma, Washington with her husband.
+Congresswoman Strickland resides in the district with her husband Patrick Erwin.